Year 1800-1849

 One example of this is the English chemist William Henry (1775-1836), who in 1803 described his results with experiments on the quantity of gases (e.g. CO2) absorbed by water at different temperatures and under different pressures.
 His results are known today as Henrys law.
 This fundamental law among other things describes how the solubility of CO2 in water decreases with temperature.

-Shortly after this, in 1816 and again in 1827, the French mathematician and physicist Jean Baptiste Joseph Fourier proposed the hypothesis that the atmospheric temperature would depend, among other things, on the amount of atmospheric CO2.
+Shortly after this, in 1807, 1817, 1822, 1824 and 1827, the French mathematician and physicist Jean Baptiste Joseph Fourier proposed the hypothesis that the atmospheric temperature would depend, among other things, on the amount of atmospheric CO2.
 This resulted in the first broad scientific interest for CO2 as a chemical substance, and various scientists began measuring the actual concentration of atmospheric CO2.
-This was seen to vary over time, and using Henry's law, such variations were explained by small variations in the sea surface temperature, controlling the solubility of CO2 in ocean water.
-Also various geological and biological processes were considered as being potentially important for the variable atmospheric CO2 content.
+This was seen to vary over time, and using Henry's law, such variations was explained by small variations in the sea surface temperature, controlling the solubility of CO2 in ocean water.
+Also knowledge on various geological and biological processes were slowly emerging as potentially important for the variable atmospheric CO2 content.
 In addition to proposing the CO2 hypothesis, Jean Baptiste Joseph Fourier actually became best known for initiating the investigation of mathematical Fourier series and their application to problems of heat flow.

 Click here to jump back to the list of contents.